poltomo/hello/_posts/2023-09-13-leetcode-num-ways-to-cut-pizza.markdown

 Say you make a vertical cut; the number of ways to cut the pizza k times given you made a vertical cut, is simply the the number of ways to cut the remaining pizza k-1 times.

-Also, notice that you can represent the remaining pizza left by the top left position.
+Also, notice that you can represent the remaining pizza by the top left position.

 This leads me to the dp states: **dp[c][row][col]**, where c is the remaining cuts to make, row is the topmost row, and col is the leftmost column.